linafaure/Python-Project/README.md

 2. Displays the **final capital** after the investment period.
 3. Generates a **graph** showing capital progression over time.

+Once this data is entered, the program automatically calculates the capital evolution month by month.
+At the end of the simulation, it displays the total capital obtained after the specified duration and generates a graph showing the capital progression over time.

 ## Dependencies

 This program requires only one external library: